-Rebecca Krefting, who goes by Beck, is an Associate Professor of American Studies, affiliate faculty to Gender Studies, and Director of the Media and Film Studies Program.
+Rebecca Krefting, who goes by Beck, is Professor of American Studies—affiliate faculty to Gender Studies, Black Studies, Intergroup Relations, and Media and Film Studies—and Director of the Center for Leadership, Teaching, and Learning.
 She earned a BA in English and Psychology at the University of Alabama, Huntsville and an MA in Women’s Studies at Ohio State University (OSU).
 She completed her doctorate in American Studies at the University of Maryland, College Park (UMD).
-Her research specializations are studies in humor and laughter; social identities; studies of visual and popular culture; identity and difference; women’s history; theatre and performance; preppers and post-apocalyptic cultural texts; and pedagogical studies.
+Her research specializations are feminist comedy studies; studies of visual and popular culture; histories and historiographies of stand-up comedy; preppers and post-apocalyptic cultural texts; and pedagogical studies.

-Subscribing to the credo that teaching and research are symbiotic, Beck teaches courses fueled by her own scholarship like: Disorderly Women; Intro to American Studies: A Humorous (Dis)Course; or Post-Apocalyptic Film and Literature.
-Other course topics include: American foodways, human dilemmas, contemporary American cultures, critical whiteness, diversity and identity, U.S. comedic cultural forms, and Black feminisms.
+Subscribing to the credo that teaching and research are symbiotic, Beck teaches courses fueled by her own scholarship like: Disorderly Women; A Humorous (Dis)Course; Black Feminist Thoughts, Post-Apocalyptic Film and Literature, and The Funny Thing About History.
+Other course topics include: American foodways, human philosophical dilemmas, contemporary American cultures, critical whiteness, and diversity in the United States.
 She was recognized for excellence in teaching at OSU when she was nominated for a graduate teaching award in 2004 and again at UMD when the Center for Teaching Excellence named her a Graduate Teaching Fellow (2009-10).
-Skidmore seniors (Class of 2013) invited Beck to be their faculty commencement speaker where she went off-script and talked about Jerusalem fartichokes #noregrets.
+She received the Ralph A. Ciancio Award for Excellence in Teaching in 2020.
+Skidmore seniors (Class of 2013) invited Beck to be their faculty commencement speaker where she went off-script and talked about Jerusalem fartichokes.

-Her work is transdisciplinary and likewise she has taught in many disciplines including Women’s Studies, American Studies, African American Studies, Gender Studies and in UMD’s Honors Humanities Program as a Doctoral Teaching Fellow.
+Her work is transdisciplinary and likewise she has taught in many disciplines including Women’s, Gender and Sexuality Studies, American Studies, African American Studies, and Media Studies.

 If you just cannot get enough of this lady, you can check out her website here where you will find editorials, links to her scholarship, course descriptions and information, etc.